johnpeart/johnpeart.github.io/src/posts/blogpost/2018-12-05-national-lgbt-survey-things-that-didnt-surprise-me.md

 The importance of the internet was a theme in many free text responses that people could put at the end of the survey.
 This chimes with my own experience.

 I got my sex education from websites, because the sex education I got at school was focused on not getting pregnant -- which seemed a bit redundant to me.
 The internet gave me access to a community, through social networks.
-In fact, it's one of the reasons I dislike the idea of internet filtering so much: because they too easily filter out any mention of the word "gay" for fear of porn popping up.
+In fact, it’s one of the reasons I dislike the idea of internet filtering so much: because they too easily filter out any mention of the word "gay" for fear of porn popping up.

 When I was growing up the internet was invaluable for me, and it still is today; so I'm not surprised others felt the same way.